 The Roche Mazet touch also involves winemaking techniques that bring out the fine qualities of each grape variety.
 The wines are wood-aged depending on the qualities of each vine type.
 With concentrated, richly supple varieties such as Merlot, Cabernet Sauvignon and Chardonnay, wood contributes roundness and body.
 With other types of wine, Roche Mazet aims to give free expression to the fruit, highlighting freshness and a full palette of aromas.

 Finally, you recognise the Roche Mazet touch through a unique tasting experience.
-It is a 8-chapter story made up of 8 varietals with three further sparkling offerings : two reds made from Merlot and Cabernet-Sauvignon, three rosés using Syrah, Merlot and Grenache-Cinsault, two whites made from Chardonnay and Sauvignon, and three sparkling wines made from Syrah, Chardonnay and Muscat Demi-Sec.
+It is a 6-chapter story made up of 6 varietals : two reds made from Merlot and Cabernet-Sauvignon, three rosés using Syrah, Merlot and Grenache-Cinsault, two whites made from Chardonnay and Sauvignon.
 The Roche Mazet collection is a very elegant way to tour Pays d’Oc wines.

 The Languedoc-Roussillon region snuggles up to the Mediterranean coast and includes the Pyrénées-Orientales, Aude, Hérault and Gard départements.
 It contains a vast mosaic of different wine growing situations and conditions.
 Its closeness to the sea, its wild countryside and the way Man has left his mark on this region make it a premium holiday destination as well as being the world’s leading wine growing area.